Growing Chestnuts – General Information

 The traditional consumers of chestnuts are people with a European or Asian background who have historical links with the product and are familiar with its preparation, benefits and use.
 In past years, the product was positioned as an ‘aspirational’ or a gourmet product and has found a niche in the restaurant/fine dining sector of the food service market.
 By extension it is also sought out by dedicated ‘foodies’.

-The export sector is only small with approximately 1% of production being exported.
-Fresh product is being sold into Asian markets including Japan, Singapore and the Middle East.
+The export sector.
 There is potential to further develop export markets, but this will be influenced by the competitiveness of the Australian dollar and having access to quality fresh and value-added product.
 In recent years, there has been significant investment by growers to ensure the varieties that they are producing are meeting customer needs.
 This includes planting or re-working the preferred varieties and removing or not marketing non-preferred varieties and inferior seedlings.